jcng/blog/_posts/2019-03-21-lightning-palette.markdown

 After a few false starts, Aaron draws up a dapper cheese wheel that he's happy with using to brand his shop.
 Unfortunately, when it comes to add color, he quickly finds that creating a harmonius color scheme isn't as easy as just choosing his three favorite colors.
 Perhaps he looks up some tips and sees something about complementary colors.
 "Complementary" sounds like a good thing right?
 He tries a few complementary combos and is dismayed to find that, while visually exciting, they make his store look more like a sports bar than a sophisticated cheese store.

 For someone like Aaron who's unfamiliar with color theory finding a combination of colors that look good together can be frustrating.
-The goal of Lightning Palette is to abstract those frustrations away behind theming descriptions that are easy for anybody to understand.
+The goal of Lightning Palette is to abstract those frustrations away behind theming descriptions that are easy for anybody to understand.<!--break-->

 (Okay, let's be real.
 I mostly just wanted a project to play around with and practice, and this is just a loose justification for its existence.)